Privileged places: a small town eulogy

 Nowhere is this more evident true than in some of the older small towns of northern Europe.
 These are places that we rush through en route to somewhere greater and grander, the places where the fast train no longer stops (if it ever did), often by-passed by the major highways.
 They are towns which have been entrusted for centuries with the Rame of urbane civility, a burden they seem to have shouldered easily and with no great pretensions.

 This is just an excerpt.
 The full text of this article is not yet available to members with online access to hidden europe.
-Of course you can also read the full article in the print edition of hidden europe 4.
+Of course you can read the full article in the print edition of hidden europe 4.